 Whether you’re a system administrator or a parent who wants more control on a public or group computer, it’s not easy locking down a computer, especially with customized restrictions.
-This is where Deskman from Anfibia will help tremendously (we previously reviewed their shutdown manager Switch).
+This is where Deskman from Anfibia will help tremendously.
 If there’s one thing they know, it’s customizing the PC easily and securely.
 This comes with a price, however — Deskman isn’t free.

 - One-button security

 - Kiosk mode

 - Simple maintenance

 - Tons of restrictions

 There are two versions of Deskman: the classic version for one PC that doesn’t need or have network/Internet access, and the network version for multiple PCs that is network-ready, making it accessible anywhere via the web.
 In this article we’re going to look at Deskman Classic.